CNAG-Biomedical-Informatics/convert-pheno/docs/implementation.md

 <figcaption>Diagram showing Convert-Pheno implementation</figcaption>

 !!!
 Tip "Which one should I use?"
-    You can start by playing with data in the [Web App UI Playground](https://convert-pheno.cnag.cat) and when ready you can use the [CLI](use-as-a-command-line-interface.md).
+    Most users find the [CLI](use-as-a-command-line-interface.md) suitable for their needs.
+Begin by experimenting with the data in the [Web App UI Playground](https://convert-pheno.cnag.cat).

+    Power users may want to check the [module](use-as-a-module.md) or the [API](use-as-an-api.md) version.

 ## Software architecture